wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-react-web/fme-react-hooks.md

 const UpdateUserContextButton: React.FC = () => {
   const context = useVWOContext();
+  // If you want to access the current user context, use - context.userContext

   const handleUpdateUser = () => {
     if (context && context.userContext && context.setUserContext) {
       // use setUserContext to update userContext